 Benefits Provided - The benefit of active administrators is based on a minimum of 10 consecutive years of service in the District and having reached the age of 50 on December 31 of the school year when the benefit is to be received, will receive \$13,500 into a 403(b) while employed for a maximum of 8 years or until employment ends, whichever occurs first.
-The benefit for teachers is based on a minimum 20 years of service in the District, having attained the age of 55 by June 30 in the year they retire.

-Employees Covered - As of the June 30, 2022 measurement date, the following employees were covered by the benefit terms.
+Employees Covered - As of the June 30, 2024 measurement date, the following employees were covered by the benefit terms.
 The plan is not closed to new entrants for administrators.
 The plan is closed to new entrants for teachers.

-Inactive employees or beneficiaries currently receiving benefits 1 Inactive employees entitled to but not yet receiving benefits - Active employees 6 Total 7
+Inactive employees or beneficiaries currently receiving benefits 3 Inactive employees entitled to but not yet receiving benefits - Active employees 3 Total 6